 A historical approach to supporting cocoa farmers has focused on demonstration plots and farmer field schools.
 Through our close collaboration with farmers, we acknowledge that there is not a lack of farming knowledge.
 The challenges farmers face are related to structural and agricultural issues associated with the cost of production.
-Therefore, we shifted the focus of our Farm Services Business from farmer training to more active support of their pre-harvest activities by providing them with external labor teams and subsidized soil inputs.
-This initiative can be traced to a trial project with one of our largest global customers under our Farm Services Business, which demonstrated that increased investment in preharvest labor, particularly for tree pruning, as well as higher investment in the right mix and amount of soil inputs, can improve cocoa yields and increase farmer income.
+Therefore, we shifted the focus of our Farm Services business from farmer training to more active support of their pre-harvest activities by providing them with external labor teams and subsidized soil inputs.
+This initiative can be traced to a trial project with one of our largest global customers under our Farm Services business, which demonstrated that increased investment in pre-harvest labor, particularly for tree pruning, as well as higher investment in the right mix and amount of soil inputs, can improve cocoa yields and increase farmer income.
 However, one of the challenges cocoa farmers face is the financial cost of pre-harvest work.
-In West Africa the average farmer spends 70% of their time doing post-harvest activities and only 30% doing preharvest activities.
+In West Africa, the average farmer spends 70% of their time doing post-harvest activities and only 30% doing pre-harvest activities.
 Cocoa farming is also primarily a family-operated business, and the cost of additional labor for pruning as well as soil inputs is often out of reach for farmers.
 In the coming financial year, we plan to significantly scale our new approach, aiming to offer additional support via external labor and access to inputs such as fertilizers to 20,000 more farmers in Ghana and Côte d'Ivoire as well as Cameroon.
-It is clear that the implementation and impact of our Farm Services offerings could be further enhanced by sector-wide stakeholder collaboration.
-This should include the creation of mainstream banking opportunities for farmers and the development of integrated agricultural policies that align national production targets with global demand.
-These policies should also encourage the production of other essential agricultural goods that promote income diversification and alternative livelihoods for farmers.